HelalBR/CognicaoVisual/README.md

 If you wish to learn more about the model proposed by Nvidia, you can read about it at the [Nvidia Developer Blog](https://developer.nvidia.com/blog/deep-learning-self-driving-cars/) or read the [published paper about the model](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).

+For more information about this project, feel free to read the article Behavioural Cloning Applied to Self-Driving Car on a Simulated Track using the Nvidia model (available on this GitHub).

 This project is divided in 4 parts:
 1. [The driving simulator](#the-driving-simulator)
 2. [Creating the Convolutional Neural Network (CNN) for training](#creating-the-convolutional-neural-network)